coylec/stream3_project/README.md

 - Disqus stopped working with the app name I registered and was refusing to load on various attempts to register different names.
 I reverted to a generic app name that worked previously for the purposes of this project.
 However because it's a generic name comments from other sites might possibly show up given the way Disqus works.
 - On smaller screen sizes the collapsible navigation menu does not close by itself when clicking links to sections of the homepage.
 It works as expected with other pages.
 - The Online Shop and Blog links in the navigation menu do not highlight until the user starts to scroll down the page.
+- The users order goes through and cart emptied before the PayPal payment has been processed.
+This would need to be fixed in a production version.
 - Currently new users will not be able to register an account unless they have been added as a verified email recipient with the email provider.
 Unfortunately after I deployed the site to Heroku I discovered that I cannot verify the domain with Mailgun unless I have a custom domain.
 This means that I can only operate it on a sandbox account which will only send emails to verified recipients.
 The registration system for this site relies on the user receiving a verification link via email.
 The registration system does work so if